 Step 1: Figure Out Your Compliance Level

 The level of compliance you must maintain will depend on the size and type of business you have.
-Therefore, the PCI compliance levels are divided into four categories.
-Based on how many transactions (and types of transactions) they process annually, merchants can be categorized into the following groups:
+Ultimately, the PCI compliance levels are divided into four categories.
+Depending on how many transactions (and types of transactions) they process annually, merchants can be categorized into the following groups:

 - Level 1: Over 6 million transactional activities annually.

 - Level 2: Between 1-6 million card transactional activities annually.